ChrisPenner/rasa/docs/Building-An-Extension.md

 Dispatching Custom Events
 -------------------------

 Let's add just one last feature, other extensions may want to know when the user copies something.
-Let's expose an event so that they can 'listen' for when something gets copied and do something in return!
+Let's expose an event so that they can 'listen' for when something gets copied and do something in response!
 This is actually really easy to do since it's a core part of how rasa operates!

 First we'll define a new type that represents the behaviour.
 Each unique action that someone may want to listen for should have its own `newtype` or `data` type.